Drev917/Weather-Data-Analysis/README.md

 I wanted to look more closely at the linear relationship between temperature and sales in the data set.
 I started by sorting values by `Sales` looking at the `Temperature` column.

-By importing Matplotlib, I was able to show the overall ascending relations ship between `Temperature` values and `Sales` values.
+By importing Matplotlib, I was able to show the overall ascending relationship between `Temperature` values and `Sales` values.
 To enhance the graph, I plotted the no-precipitation values yellow, and the precipitation weather values black.

 ![ScreenShot](https://github.com/Drev917/Weather_Data/blob/master/TempvSales.JPG)